 SHOPS Plus uses mobile clinics to provide a range of contraceptive methods to women, particularly married women, in the most difficult-to-reach areas of Madagascar.

 For 25 days each month, 12 mobile clinic teams traverse 15 regions with the aim of serving the most remote areas.
 The roads are difficult to navigate, and to reach some villages, the team has to abandon the vehicle and ride in on motorcycles, cross rivers by boat, or walk on foot for several kilometers.
-The clinics offer a range of services, including long-acting reversible contraceptive methods such as implants and IUDs.
+The mobile clinics offer a range of services, including long-acting reversible contraceptive methods such as implants and IUDs.
 All visits include a detailed explanation of the different contraceptive methods available to ensure that clients are able to make informed decisions.
-In addition, before insertion of an implant or IUD, patients are given a full examination, while clients who choose short-term methods can access them directly from the clinic without being referred to a local facility.
+In addition, before insertion of an implant or IUD, patients are given a full examination, while clients who choose short-term methods can access them directly from the mobile clinic without being referred to a local facility.

 Madagascar has experienced a considerable increase in its contraceptive rate over the last 10 years, rising from 7 percent to 33 percent in 2012.
 However, despite these efforts, unmet need among married women remains high at 18 percent and there is a high maternal mortality rate of 478 per 100,000 births.